thanasisn/SDR_enhancement_LAP/Article_B11/Article_remote.md

 used modeled cloud-free irradiance as a baseline to identify cloud enhancements, and we determined long-term trends of the above-mentioned metrics, their climatology and some general characteristics.
-To our knowledge there are no other studies that provide trends from such a long dataset.
+To our knowledge, there are no other studies that provide trends from such a long dataset.

 # 2 Data and methodology